-To understand this connection between patterns and algebra, let’s try something.
+To understand the relationship between patterns and algebra, we need to try making some patterns.
 We can use pencils to construct a simple pattern and understand how to create a general expression to describe the entire pattern.
-You need a lot of pencils for this.
-It would help if they are of similar height.
+It would be best if you had a lot of pencils for this.
+It will help if they are of similar height.

 Current Number of Layers = 4